 #1.
 Baby Bathtub

 Bathing your baby on the kitchen sink works well when he’s still a few months old.
-However, you should still consider a baby bathtub in order to accommodate his growing size.
+However, you should still consider a baby bathtub to accommodate his growing size.

 #2.
 Baby Soap and Shampoo

 Your baby’s skin and eyes are still sensitive at a young age so look for no-tears formulas.

 Tip: Look for soap and shampoo brands that don’t list “fragrance” as an ingredient as it exposes your baby to phthalates.